 The remainder of the day is at leisure.
-You may wish to continue exploring the wonderful world of Brussels’ Royal art collections.
-Artists represented include Northern Renaissance artists Rogier van der Weyden, Hans Memling, Hieronymus Bosch, Lucas Cranach, and Pieter Brueghel the Elder, whose Fall of the Rebel Angels and The Census at Bethlehem are collection highlights.
+You may wish to continue exploring Brussels’ Royal art collections.
+Artists represented include Northern Renaissance artists Rogier van der Weyden, Hans Memling, Hieronymus Bosch, Lucas Cranach, and Pieter Brueghel the Elder, whose Fall of the Rebel Angels and The Census at Bethlehem are highlights.
 Later artists include Rubens, Anthony van Dyck, Rembrandt, Claude and Tiepolo.
 (Overnight Brussels) B

 We begin this morning with a visit to the Arboretum Kreftenbroek.
 Etienne and Rose-Marie Van Campenhout transformed an old farm and adjacent land into a magnificent series of gardens.
 The ‘natural garden’ focuses on a small pond.
 The classical garden behind the house features a canopied alley of apple trees linking two large Louis XVI urns.
 Intimate green ‘rooms’, an alternating serpentine pond and an elegant staircase then lead to the ‘Valley Garden’ designed by Jacques Wirtz.

 We eat lunch at the 2-star Michelin restaurant, Chalet de la Forêt, located at the edge of the Sonian Forest of European beeches and oaks.
-With Erik Dhont, we take the aperitif in the structured vegetable garden that he designed for chef Pascal Devalkeneer.
-It features local varieties such as plum trees, mirabelle plum trees and apple trees.
+With Erik Dhont, we take an aperitif in the structured vegetable garden that he designed for chef Pascal Devalkeneer.
+It features local varieties such as mirabelle plum and apple trees.

 Durbuy - 2 nights